pgEdge/pgedge-docloader/docs/database-setup.md

-# Database Setup
+# Configuring the Postgres Database

 Before invoking pgEdge Document Loader, you need to install Postgres and create a table that will hold the document contents.
 The tool can work with any table structure, as long as you map the columns appropriately.

 This page will walk you through configuring your PostgreSQL database for use with the pgEdge Document Loader.
 This page assumes you have installed Postgres version 12 or later.

-## Configuring the Postgres Database

 Use the following commands to configure your database: